UBCAgroBot/jetson-ros-workspace/src/navigation/README.md

 #### `video`

 - Type: `string`
-- True: Use a video file as the mock camera image stream
+- String: use the video file at `src/navigation/videos/<video>.mp4` as the mock camera stream
-- False: Use as the mock camera image stream
+- Empty string / undefined: use the images in `src/navigation/images/*.png` for the mock camera stream
 - Default: `''`

 ### algorithm_publisher